 Their hindquarters are well-muscled and firm with dogs boasting powerful thighs and strong back legs.
 Feet are round, compact and short with dogs having tight, well-arched toes.
 Their nails are strong and black with pads being both hard and thick.
 Tails follow the line of a dog's spine which they carry high and gaily when they are alert and on the move.

 When it comes to their coat, a Bouvier boasts a double coat, having an abundance of thick hair that’s coarse to the touch for their outer coat which always has a shaggy look about it and which is always shorter on a dog's legs.
 Their undercoat is closely grained and very dense.
 The hair on a dog's head and the outside of their ears is short with Bouviers having a nice moustache and full beard.
 Their eyebrows sweep back which accentuates a dog's eyes and should never fall over so they interfere with a dog's vision.
-Accepted breed colours include the following:
+Accepted breed colours for Kennel Club registration are as follows:

 The Bouvier des Flandres might be an imposing looking dog, but they are one of the kindest characters around which is why they are such a popular choice with families in Europe, here in the UK and elsewhere in the world.
 They are known to be calm and quiet dogs around the home getting on with children and other animals with no trouble at all especially if they have all grown up together.
 They tend to be very protective of their families and their homes which in short means the Bouvier is always quick to let an owner known when there is anyone around.